-Don't: Loudly Compare The University You Are Seeing To Past Universities
+Loudly Compare The University You Are Seeing To Past Universities

-This has happened to be once or twice and it's just really frustrating.
+This has happened to me once or twice and it's just really frustrating.
 I chose my alma mater for a reason, and I am sure your college tour guide chose their school for a reason.
 It's disheartening when students do that on tour, and this is really not the place for that behavior.
 If you don't like the school, a tour doesn't force you to attend that school.
 I was literally a volunteer campus tour guide, so I didn't get paid enough to put up with that behavior, and even if I did that's not acceptable behavior.
-Keep those kind of opinions within your family outside of the campus tour environment.
+Keep those kinds of opinions within your family outside of the campus tour environment.

-What You Should DO After You Leave Campus
+What You Should Do After You Leave Campus